Acumen-Desktop/goose-turbo-shad-electron/desktop/goose-desktop/src/readme.md

 1. Read this readme first
 2. Review the types_instructions.md for type management
+3. Check types_index.md for type locations
-3. Check IPC_REFERENCE.md for communication patterns
+4. Check IPC_REFERENCE.md for communication patterns
-4. Look for additional .md files in feature directories
+5. Look for additional .md files in feature directories

 ## Maintenance